apache/storm/external/storm-kafka/README.md

 There are 2 extensions of KafkaConfig currently in use.

 Spoutconfig is an extension of KafkaConfig that supports additional fields with ZooKeeper connection info and for controlling behavior specific to KafkaSpout.
-The Zkroot will be used as root to store your consumer's offset if you chose Zookeeper as the storage.
+The Zkroot will be used as root to store your consumer's offset if you chose ZooKeeper as the storage.
 The id should uniquely identify your spout.
 ```java
 public SpoutConfig(BrokerHosts hosts, String topic, String id);